openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>NodeSelector when specified, is propagated to all control plane Deployments and Stateful sets running management side.
-<p>NodeSelector when specified, must be true for the pods managed by the HostedCluster to be scheduled.</p>
+It must be satisfied by the management Nodes for the pods to be scheduled.
+Otherwise the HostedCluster will enter a degraded state.
+Changes to this field will propagate to existing Deployments and StatefulSets.
+TODO(alberto): add additional validation for the map key/values.</p>
 </td>
 </tr>
 <tr>